google-coral/examples-camera/pygame/README.md

 pip3 install pygame
 ```

-To run the demo execture the following command, which will use the default
+To run the demo execute the following command, which will use the default
 model ```mobilenet_v2_1.0_224_quant_edgetpu.tflite```

 You run the classifier with: